mbuyco/CV.md/index.md

 - Develop and maintain internal tools using low-code platform Retool to streamline business operations
 - Lead/mentor team of 3 developers in PH which works on the accounting hub platform which allows businesses to offload their bookkeeping / accounting tasks

-**Technologies used:** Node.js, MongoDB, Kubernetes, Docker, AWS, React, API Integrations (Xero, HubSpot, QuickBooks), Retool
+**Tech Stack:** Node.js, MongoDB, Kubernetes, Docker, AWS, React, API Integrations (Xero, HubSpot, QuickBooks), Retool

 ---